Functional relations for higher-order free cumulants: Introduction

 We show that having the master relation \eqref{master} between two \emph{arbitrary} generating series is equivalent to a moment-cumulant relation where moments are expressed as an extended convolution of the free cumulants with the zeta function on partitioned permutations (Theorem~\ref{thm:hbarstarproduct}).
 By extended, we mean that we do not throw away the contribution of non-planar partitioned permutations, contrarily to the convolution used in \cite[Section 5]{CMSS}.
 Representing these arbitrary generating series as expectation values in the Fock space, the universal relation amounts to inserting an operator creating the monotone Hurwitz numbers (Section~\ref{Sec:TransZ}).
-In Section~\ref{Sec3}, we then exploit the tools developed in \cite{BDBKSexplicit} to obtain the core functional relations stated in Theorem~\ref{thm:R-transform-HigherGenera}.
+In Section~\ref{Sec3}, we present the core functional relations stated in Theorem~\ref{thm:R-transform-HigherGenera}.
 The extended convolution can be truncated to keep only the planar contributions as in \cite{CMSS}, and by truncating accordingly we obtain the functional relations of Theorem~\ref{thm:R-transform-GenusZero} (or in the equivalent form of Theorem~\ref{coeffThm}), summarised above as \eqref{MnCn}.
+The rest of Section~\ref{Sec3} is devoted to examples and reformulations of the functional relations and a brief discussion of their analytic properties.
+The proof of the main theorem \ref{thm:R-transform-HigherGenera} exploits the tools developed in \cite{BDBKSexplicit} and is exposed in Section~\ref{Sec4}.
 These functional relations can be inverted to rather express free cumulants in terms of moments (Section~\ref{SecDual}).